karayabin/universe-snapshot/universe/Ling/Light_UserNotifications/doc/api/Ling/Light_UserNotifications/Api/Generated/Classes/UserNotificationApi/deleteUserNotificationById.md

-Deletes the userNotification identified by the given id.
+Deletes the user notification identified by the given id.